Weighting for a complex sub-merged dataset

 I hope that answers your question slightly more - if this is something which is better solved when my analysis has become more clear I am happy to readdress this.

-#3 Updated by Peter Lynn almost 3 years ago
+#3 Updated by Peter Lynn about 3 years ago

 - % Done changed from 10 to 40